arun248751/arun248751.github.io/README.md

 Swiss Re Solutions
 Analytics Solutions Manager
 Jan 2023 – Present | Singapore

+Casualty Motor
 - Led the development of customer retention optimization models using longitudinal data.
+- Designed value proposition for Malaysian Insurer to spearhead electric vehicles go-to-market strategy
+- Developed an online dashboard to enable Segmentation analysis to identify underperforming segments, with rate analysis and optimisation planning
+- Integrate results of predictive models in the dashboard to compare prediction against actuals.
 - Built a geo-risk prediction model integrating geospatial, accident, and vehicle data.
+- Published research paper for EMEA Casualty Underwriting teams with the theme "Identifying and evaluating new risk features with Electric Vehicles"
+- Developed a value proposition for a Costa Rican insurer to identify and address customer segments with deteriorating loss ratios following the adoption of Chinese electric vehicles.
+- Led the development of premium model as part of go-to-market strategy for a leading insurer focused on commercial fleet electrification across Continental Europe.

+Property
+- Client Retention Enablement: Collaborated with US Property UW teams to prevent premium leakage from clients considering exiting California due to wildfire exposure
+- Risk-Informed Selection: Equipped underwriters with tools to identify and prioritize insurable, premium-rich segments within high-risk zones.
+- Pricing Strategy Support: Helped clients pinpoint portfolio segments where wildfire risk justifies rate adjustments—especially where contributing factors are beyond control.
+- Enabled high-frequency, high-resolution monitoring of accumulation risk across geographies, enhancing capital efficiency and portfolio risk management
 - Designed risk assessment models for wildfire and flood perils using global data sources (JBA, RMS, NASA, Copernicus).
 - Spearheaded Generative AI initiatives for underwriting automation.
 - Delivered technical guidance and insights to stakeholders across global markets.
 - Partnered with World Bank to develop parametric trigger datasets for developing markets.
 - Developed sustainability analytics prototypes focused on carbon credits.

+Technology
 - Built analytics workspace for globally distributed teams in partnership with Databricks.
 - Led the data catalog initiative to optimize cross-utilization of key data assets.
 - Streamlined model delivery through reusable frameworks across geographies.